-Blumhouse Productions is a famous horror film production company, they mainly focus on producing cheap horror flicks that appeal to a younger audience.
-Although there is the occasional gem in their collection such as: ‘Sinister’ or ‘Get Out’.
-It’s definitely few and far between.
-With ‘Truth or Dare’ being one of their most recent entries… and easily one of their worst to date.
+Blumhouse Productions is a famous horror film production company, they mainly focus on producing cheap generic horror flicks that appeal to younger audiences.
+As although there is the occasional gem in their collection such as: ‘Sinister’ or ‘Get Out’.
+It’s definitely few and far between, with ‘Truth or Dare’ being one of their most recent entries… and easily one of their worst to date.

-This bland concept has been seen a thousand times before, choosing to use the evil game storyline very similar to films such as: ‘Oujia’.
-The story plays out very similar to how you may expect, making it extremely predictable.
-The film is also one of Blumhouse’s least scary entries to date.
-Focusing entirely on jump-scares without any attempt to build tension or create an eerie atmosphere.
-The film also uses this ‘terrifying’ CGI effect on the character’s faces to replicate them being possessed, and due to the low-budget this effect looks laughably awful.
+This now dull concept has been seen a thousand times before, as the idea of a group of teenagers playing an evil game is nothing new, as films such as: ‘Oujia’ prove.
+As the story plays-out almost exactly as you would expect, making it extremely predictable throughout it’s run-time.
+The film is also one of Blumhouse’s least scary entries to date, focusing entirely on jump-scares without any attempt to build tension or create an eerie atmosphere.
+The film also chooses to use a ‘terrifying’ CGI smile effect on the character’s faces to replicate them being possessed, and due to the low-budget of the film, this effect looks laughably awful.

-When it comes to the filmmaking, sadly there’s no improvements here either, each shot from cinematographer Jacques Jouffret is boring and uninspired.
-The editing is quick and messy at points and the original score by Matthew Margeson is your usual bland horror soundtrack.
-The composer being the most surprising there, considering he has contributed to great scores such as: ‘Kingsman: ‘The Secret Service’ in the past.
+When it comes to the filmmaking, sadly there’s no improvements here either.
+As each shot from cinematographer Jacques Jouffret is boring and uninspired, with the editing also being very quick choppy at points.
+All alongside the original score by Matthew Margeson, which is easily the most disappointing element of the film for me, as the soundtrack amounts to nothing more than your usual horror score, with the film’s composer having worked on many great films in the past such as: ‘Kingsman: ‘The Secret Service’ and ‘Eddie the Eagle’.

-Another issue I have with the film is the extreme lack of violence, due to the low age rating.
-The film constantly shines away from graphic violence, always cutting to another shot to avoid showing barely any blood or gore.
-This is a huge mistake for a horror film like this, as although sometimes implying violence can be more effective.
-In a film about a group of unlikable teenagers getting killed off, at least having some interesting deaths is a great way to satisfy the audience.
-One final note, the ending of the film is sure to leave a bad taste in your mouth if the film hadn’t already.
-As our protagonist makes a choice that not only goes against what development she had, but also what likeability she had as well.
+Another issue I have with the film is the extreme lack of violence due to the film’s low age rating, as the film constantly shines away from graphic violence, always cutting to another shot to avoid showing barely any blood or gore.
+This is a huge mistake for a horror film like this in my opinion, as although implying violence can sometimes be more effective.
+In a film about a group of unlikable teenagers getting killed off, having some creative deaths is at least a great way to satisfy your audience.

 Overall, ‘Truth or Dare’ is one of the worst films of 2018 for me, this overdone plot with annoying characters has little charm or entertainment to offer.
-Bland execution along with coming off like a complete cash-grab for Blumhouse Productions, the film really goes down as one of the most boring horror flicks of the past few years.
+As it’s bland execution and overall lack of anything interesting feels as if the film is truly nothing more than a complete cash-grab for Blumhouse Productions.
 Definitely a 1/10, honestly believe you’d find paint drying a more enjoyable experience than this one.